codurance/site/_posts/2015-11-03-what-you-can-learn-when-you-pair-and-collaborate.md

 }
 ```

-On a passing note, you might think why I didn't mention ```Extract method``` as a technique to apply.
+On a passing note, you might think why I didn't mention ```Refactor > Extract method``` as one of the techniques to apply.
 In my experience when applied to legacy code only took us through a lot more iterations of pomodoros to reach to some solution.
 Instead I learnt that focusing on removing primitive obsessions from the code base is a better approach and with time can help notice the emergence of DDD concepts and domain names (I'll try to share more about this in another post).

-We can now apply 'removal of primitive obsessions' to the above compact block of code.
+The block you see above has been refactored using the ```Refactor > Extract method``` approach to remove duplications and reveal intent - after which it is a good idea to inline (expand) the extracted methods, before applying the 'removal of primitive obsessions' approach.

-I hope this share is helpful, and hope to share more such insights in future posts.
+I hope this share is helpful, and hope to write more such insights and experiences in future posts.

 <br/>
 ####Resources